tlmat-unican/speaks-for/README.md

 # Fed4FIRE Speaks-For credential management tools

 ## Installation
-Just install Node.JS and run ```npm install``` on this folder.
+Just install Node.JS and run ```npm install -g speaks-for```.
 The tools have been tested on Ubuntu 14.04, but should also work on Windows and MacOS as well.

 ## Credential generation